Back to Podcast Guides

 • movement first if stillness drops you into collapse

-Conni’s “dating breath” is a lovely field example: walk to the date, breathe in for four steps, breathe out for eight, and arrive with a body that has already processed some of the charge.12
+Conni's "dating breath" makes this concrete: walk to the date, breathe in for four steps, breathe out for eight, arrive with a body that has already processed some of the charge.

 Key takeaways

-• Breathwork is not one thing.
-Functional breathing and transformational breathwork serve different purposes.
+• Functional breathing and transformational breathwork serve different purposes and require different dosing.

 • Interoception is the feedback loop that helps you choose the right practice for your current nervous-system state.